devwithkrishna/create-github-teams/README.md

 | privacy | string | Can be one of: secret, closed |
 | notification_setting | string | Default: notifications_enabled Can be one of: notifications_enabled, notifications_disabled |
 | permission | string | Default: pull , Can be one of: pull, push |

+The script create_github_teams.sh will accept the above parameters from github workflow and use Github rest api to create teams.